What Are the Best Floor Standing Boilers (Regular and Combi)

 - while there are less floor-standing models available than in the past, most key manufacturers still offer these, with a wide range of fuel sources, such as gas, oil, LPG, and biomass fuels

-What are the cons of floor standing boilers?
+What are the cons of floor-standing boilers?

-If your current floor-standing boiler needs replacement, a new floor-standing model is the most prudent option to pursue.
+If your current free-standing boiler needs replacement, a new floor-standing model is the most prudent option to pursue.
 Most large manufacturers still produce heat-only and combi variants that run on gas, oil, LPG, and biomass fuel.